-I don’t mean to alarm you, but Christmas is only three months away.
+I don’t mean to alarm you, but Christmas is only a couple months away.
 Go ahead, check your calendar.
 It’s true.
 In between now and then, of course, are loads of holidays and special events: the World Series, Halloween, Thanksgiving, the Michigan-Ohio State football game, Hannukah, and in our family, some pretty significant birthdays.
 There’s plenty to celebrate, and those of us with soon-to-be seven-year-olds will be doing double and triple duty in the fourth quarter.

 I mention this for one simple reason: I will be going for a swim at Kaimana Beach on Christmas.
 Hopefully you will able to join me, but you probably won’t.
 If you are here now as you read this, I strongly urge you to get in the water every single day until you go home.
 On Christmas, you won’t be swimming.
 But you will have given yourself a gift to last years, maybe a lifetime.

 If you are looking forward to a trip to Oahu, plan to do here what you can’t do there.
 Put that swim at Kaimana Beach at the top of your list.
 Savor every moment in our beloved island home.
 If by coincidence you are here on Christmas, and you see someone with a big smile and a curly-haired daughter on Kaimana Beach, wave to me, please.